akmaltaufik123/AkmalGPT-Series/README.md

 # AkmalGPT-Series
-A multi-agent AI bot series built entirely on a smartphone using API-based LLMs (OpenRouter &amp; Gemini).
-Runs fully on Termux, simulating practical AI integration in resource-limited environments.
+A multi-agent AI bot series built entirely on a smartphone using API-based LLMs (OpenRouter & Gemini).
+Runs fully on Termux and Telegram Bot, simulating practical AI integration in resource-limited environments.
 # AkmalGPT-Series

-AkmalGPT-Series:is a lightweight multi-agent AI bot series developed entirely using a smartphone (Xiaomi Redmi 7) via Termux.
+AkmalGPT-Series:is a lightweight multi-agent AI bot series developed entirely using a smartphone (POCO C75) via Termux.
 This project demonstrates the ability to build practical AI-powered bots using API-based LLMs without any heavy computation or model training.

 ---